 It’s important to get the right liability coverage limits for your car.
 All states have minimum legal requirements that all drivers should meet, but how much insurance you need to carry will depend on your current assets as well as the state you live in.

-If you have a high risk of being involved in accidents and are financially secure, you should carry high liability coverage.
+If you have a high risk of being involved in accidents and are financially secure, you should carry higher limits on your liability coverage.
 It also lowers the risk of losing your assets if a lawsuit is filed against you.

-To see how much liability limits you should buy, check out the”How Much Car Insurance Do You Need?” tool.
+To see how much liability limits you should buy, see how much car insurance you need.

 Laura Longero